-As of July 2021, WHO has approved the use of the Pfizer vaccine in people ages 16 and up.
-The other vaccines who have been approved by WHO continue to be authorized for ages 18 and up.
+As of July 2021, WHO has approved the use of the Pfizer vaccine in persons aged 12 or older.
+The other vaccines who have been approved by WHO continue to be authorized for persons aged 18 or older.

 Are people with certain characteristics are more likely to have significant side effects after getting vaccinated against COVID-19?

 As of June 2021, no. According to the evidence available at this time, no risk factors associated with serious adverse events following COVID-19 vaccination have been identified.

 Can people with allergies or immune system problems be vaccinated against COVID-19?

 In most cases, yes.
 If a person suffers from allergies that are not related to a component of the COVID-19 vaccines, they can be vaccinated against COVID-19 when it´s their turn.

 A history of anaphylaxis to any other injectable vaccine or therapy (i.e., intramuscular, intravenous, or subcutaneous vaccines or therapies) is not a contraindication to vaccination.
 For these people, a health professional should conduct a risk assessment.
 It is not known whether there is an increased risk of anaphylaxis, but advice should be given on the potential risk of anaphylaxis and the risks should be weighed against the benefits of vaccination.
 These people should be observed for 30 minutes after vaccination in healthcare settings where anaphylaxis can be treated immediately.